EuncheolIm/Hand_Dynamixel/ReadMe.md

 ```
 if you execute "make", "libdxl_x64_cpp.so" is generated.

-And then you have to execute command "make install".
+And then you have to execute command "make install" for download to "/usr/lib".